dvnishshanka/42-Berlin-Libft/README.md

 # Libft Library

-The libft is an re-implementation of set of libc functions and several other utility functions that will be useful for other projects.
+The libft is a re-implementation of set of libc functions and several other utility functions that will be useful for other projects.

 **Languages**